 Since vegetable production in the soum is still very limited, Ecosoum seeks primarily to increase yields and the total cropping surface (which is less than 1 hectare today), both by supporting the few farmers who already work in Khishig-Undur and by encouraging other inhabitants to start a professional farm or a personal vegetable garden.

-This support includes financial and technical assistance for the development of essential equipment such as passive solar greenhouses and efficient irrigation systems.
+This support is to include financial and technical assistance for the development of essential equipment such as passive solar greenhouses and efficient irrigation systems.
 More broadly, Ecosoum seeks to help farmers cope with all the difficulties they encounter and organises trainings on the topics of their choice.

-Furthermore, Ecosoum is working to organize the sector and secure farmers' income, in particular through better marketing and greater added value from the vegetable processing.
+Furthermore, Ecosoum aims to organize the sector and secure farmers' income, in particular through better marketing and greater added value from the vegetable processing.
 The construction of a community cellar will also facilitate to keep productions longer to ensure the vegetable supply for the entire soum throughout the year.